"I get commissions for purchases made through links in this post."

 Then, leave the boots to dry at room temperature in low humidity.
 We don’t recommend using any heat source as it may harm the outcome; however, you can use a fan.

-Method 3: Waterproof Boots with Item Household
+Method 3: Water-resistant for leather & fabric boots with Item Household

 If you’re trying to make use of the item household of your house when waterproofing boots, have you ever thought about vegetable oil?
 Vegetable oil has good conditioning effects when applied to the leather material.
 It maintains the leather fibers in good condition and restores the smooth and shine feature.